RobDWaller/robdwaller.github.io/_posts/2017-11-22-how-setup-testing-behat-selenium-chrome.md

 Ask your administrator to install one of them
 ```

-On Ubuntu 14.04 you will need to add a Personal Package Archive that can download and install Java 8.
+On Ubuntu 14.04 you will need to add a Personal Package Archive that will allow you to download and install Java 8.
 We do this with the following commands.
 One note: always be careful with PPAs don't add them to a live server unless you have tested and validated them on a dev box first.

 ```
 # Add the PPA